While all four current Massachusetts train rides are worth checking

 service and determination it has become one of the most popular dinner

 trains in the country.
-Today, while the railroad offers standard
+Today, while the railroad offers standard train rides along its line it also offers several dinner

-trains from a traditional meal to luncheon and brunch trains.
+train options, ranging from a traditional meal to luncheon and brunch trains.
 The

 railroad also offers family dinner trains and a murder mystery special